Teaching

 When looking at a finished artwork, I still see the evidence of process; this ability is a hallmark of hands-on experience and critical creative inquiry.
 In the role of teacher, I use this understanding to guide students in placing value on their process, not only their product.
 I help them build confidence in their own acts of curiosity, discovery, and reflection.
 As an artist, I understand that the context in which I live and made the piece is part of its story.
 As the teacher, I offer guidance and tools for students to read these stories in artworks, building visual literacy and becoming informed and empathetic participants in our visual culture.

-Art Eduction + Curriculum Design
+Art Education + Curriculum Design

-I am a licensed K-12 Art Teacher in the State of Idaho and the Clinical Assistant Professor of Art Education at the University of Idaho (U of I) , a land-grant research institution based in Moscow, Idaho.
+I am a licensed K-12 Art Teacher in the State of Idaho and the Clinical Assistant Professor of Art Education at the University of Idaho (U of I), a land-grant research institution based in Moscow, Idaho.
 My appointment is housed in the Department of Art and Design in the College of Art and Architecture (CAA); however, I also work directly within the Department of Curriculum & Instruction (C & I) in the College of Education, Health and Human Sciences (EHHS).

-Courses that I teach or Coordinate for Art and Design include: Introduction to Art: Why Art Matters (ART 100), Mixed Media Studio (ART 404), BFA Senior Studio (ART 490), MFA program studio and thesis support.
+Courses that I teach or coordinate for Art and Design include: Introduction to Art: Why Art Matters (ART 100), Mixed Media Studio (ART 404), BFA Senior Studio (ART 490), MFA program studio, and thesis support.

 Consulting at Palouse Prairie Charter School